-Would you like to know the secrets of selling your house for the absolute highest price the market will pay?
+Would you like to know the strategies for selling your house for the absolute highest price the market will pay?
 The first and most important step in the process involves the ability to balance finances and emotions so you get real value and a successful transaction.
 For many, selling a home entails a mixture of sadness, fear, relief, excitement and apprehension.
 These emotions conjure up many questions: Are we doing the right thing?
 Is now the right time?
 What about the kids and their friends?
 Can we really afford this?
 Will the house sell before we move?

 Can I sell my house myself?

 Many people believe they can save a considerable amount of money by selling on their own.
 They look at the average commission on a house, and remember stories of friends or relatives who managed to get through the process with seemingly little trouble.
 "People sell their own homes," they say, "so why can't I?"